 I am a Ph.D. student in Economics at Goethe University Frankfurt.
 Since 2016, I have been a research assistant at the chair of Banking and Finance.
 I did my undergraduate studies in Petroleum Engineering at Sharif University of Technology (SUT), Iran.

 Abstract: It is relatively easy for us humans to detect that a question we asked has not been answered - we teach this skill to a computer.
 More specifically, we develop a measure that detects the rejection, avoidance or dodging of a question.
 Using a supervised machine learning framework on a large training set of 48,197 classified responses to questions, we identify 703 trigrams that signal whether or not the respondent tries to avoid answering.
-We show that our dictionary has economic relevance by applying it to contemporaneous stock market reactions after earnings conference calls.
-Obstructing the flow of information leads to significantly lower cumulative abnormal returns following an earnings call, both across CEOs and within CEOs over time.
-Our metric is designed to be of general applicability for Q&A situations, and hence, can be applied outside the contextual domain of earnings conference calls.
+We show that this dictionary has economic relevance by applying it to a validation set of contemporaneous stock market reactions after earnings conference calls.
+Our findings suggest that obstructing the flow of information leads to significantly lower cumulative abnormal stock returns and higher implied volatility.
+Our metric is designed to be of general applicability for Q&A situations, and hence, can be applied outside the contextual domain of financial earnings conference calls.

 Abstract: We analyze how senior managements' willingness to orally convey information in earnings calls affects firms' stock returns.
 Using a novel metric for management blathering derived by textual analysis, we show that the market punishes blathering managers, i.e. a lack of factual content in answering to investors questions.
 Firms, in which managers blather more, experience significantly lower cumulative abnormal returns following their earnings calls.
 This result corresponds to the `Obfuscation Hypothesis', which postulates that blathering increases the perceived noise of a message and, in turn, uncertainty among investors.
 Further, we document that blathering is particularly pronounced when earnings management is more likely, which suggests that blathering might be used as an instrument to obfuscate earnings management.